unamaria/ih-week3/day4/README.md

 A game should contain many rooms, and now it’s your job to move our user from room to room, based on their answers.

+### Iteration 2: Inventory
+Add usable objects and an inventory to the game.
+This means: You can pick up and drop objects in different rooms.